What is the “Tone at the Top”?

 Management must clearly communicate its ethics and values throughout the area they manage.
 These values could be communicated formally through written codes of conduct and policies, staff meetings, memos, etc or informally during day to day operations.

 Another step management must take is to create a path for employees who are witnessing unethical behavior to be able to report such behavior.
 Employees are responsible to report such activity to management and should feel safe from retaliation.
-Managers should make their employees aware of the University Reporting Line (contact IAAS).
+Managers should make their employees aware of the University Compliance Office and the Reporting Hotline.

-Management within the University should always reward employees who demonstrate honesty and integrity.
+Management within the University should recognize employees who demonstrate honesty and integrity.
 Doing so will help communicate management’s commitment to this behavior and will encourage others to act in the same fashion.
 This will promote integrity within the University and have a positive influence on others.